Oystermouth Cemetery

-Oystermouth Cemetery (Welsh: Mynwentydd Ystumllwynarth) is a municipal cemetery in the village of Oystermouth, Swansea, South Wales.
-It was opened in 1883 and remains in use today, run by the Cemeteries and Crematorium Division of the City and County of Swansea.
-It has 14,162 grave spaces.
+Oystermouth Cemetery (Mynwentydd Ystumllwynarth) is a municipal cemetery in the village of Oystermouth, Swansea, South Wales.
+It was opened in 1883 and remains in use today, administered by the Cemeteries and Crematorium Division of the City and County of Swansea.
+It contains 14,162 grave spaces.

-The cemetery contains the Commonwealth war graves of 83 service personnel, 28 from World War I and 55 from World War II.
+The cemetery contains the Commonwealth war graves of 83 service personnel, 28 from the First World War and 55 from the Second World War.

-The cemetery offers "woodland burial ground" as an alternative to traditional burial or cremation, the first of its kind in south-west Wales.
+The cemetery offers a "woodland burial ground" as an alternative to traditional burial or cremation, the first of its kind in south-west Wales.